AMoazeni/Real-Time-Robotics/README.md

 # Real-Time Computing

-Timing is the key difference between Real-Time systems (embedded software, high performance robotics), versus other software (web applications and personal computer operating systems).
+Timing is the key difference between Real-Time systems (embedded software in high performance robotics), versus other software (web applications and personal computer operating systems).
 In Real-Time systems, correctness depends on both the accuracy of response, as well as the timing of that response.
 If a Real-Time system responds too late or misses a deadline, it has failed the Real-Time system criteria and considered incorrect.
 Most embedded systems run continuously when powered on, and must do a specific task robustly.

 <br></br>